WISDOM GONE WILD: A Work-in-Progress documentary feature, Coming in 2019

 To date this project has received funding from ITVS Diversity Development Fund, Center for Asian American Media Documentary Fund Award, Temple University Vice President Research Grant.

 We are working to complete this film for a 2019 release date.
 Check this website or sign up for our email contact list.
 Visit us on Facebook or Instagram.

 About the filmmaker:

 Rea Tajiri is an award-winning filmmaker and visual artist who received her BFA and MFA from the California Institute of the Arts in Post-Studio Art.
 Her films explore the psychospiritual dimensions of family, time, place and history.
 Rea's films have travelled to screen in international film festivals and have screened on PBS national broadcast.
-Her work has been included in the Whitney Biennial, and is in the permanent collection of the Museum of Modern Art.
+Her work has been included in the Whitney Biennial, and is in the permanent collection of the Museum of Modern Art, the Venice Film Festival, the Rotterdam Festival and the Los Angeles Independent Film Festival.
 She won the International Documentary Distinguished Achievement Award for her film History and Memory and her feature film Strawberry Fields won the Grand Prix at the Fukuoka Asian International Film Festival.
 In 2015, Rea received a Pew Foundation Artist Fellowship.
 Previously, she was also awarded fellowships from the Rockefeller Foundation and the New York Foundation for the Arts.
 Rea teaches documentary filmmaking and is an Associate Professor in the Film Media Arts Department at Temple University.